mhindi2/GDML-WIki-Clone/Model_Creation.md

 <p align="left">
   <img src="https://github.com/KeithSloan/GDML/wiki/wiki_images/Create_3.gif" width="650" height="500">
 </p>

+You can change the parameters of any Object by changing their values in the associated
+<br> Properties Window. **Note:** If you toggle values with your mouse, you then need
+<br> to hit enter to see the effects in the main window.

 You can export the GDML Model to a GDML file, by selecting WorldVol in the Tree view and
 <br>then File | Export from the FreeCAD command bar.